cscorley/dissertation/chapters/5_discussion/1_flt.md

 \input{figures/flt/rq1_overview}

-Figure \ref{fig:flt:rq1:overview} shows the effectiveness measures for files across all systems.
+Figure \ref{fig:flt:rq1:overview} shows the effectiveness measures for files across all systems (figures for all subject systems are available in Appendix \ref{app:flt}).
 The figure suggests that snapshot-based models and changeset-based models have similar results overall with changesets performing slightly better, but does not help to understand how each feature query performs for each model.
 With respect to \fone, we will investigate the